borrageiros/discord-music-bot-with-web-interface/readme.md

 ```
 SKIP_UPDATE_COMMANDS=true/false     // Skip the update the commands in the discord applicationGuildCommands (slash commands showed in discord interface)
-DELETE_PREVIUS_COMMANDS=true/false  // Delete the previous commands in the discord applicationGuildCommands (slash commands showed in discord interface) (Only works if SKIP_UPDATE_COMMANDS=true)
+DELETE_PREVIUS_COMMANDS=true/false  // Delete the previous commands in the discord applicationGuildCommands (slash commands showed in discord interface) (Only works if SKIP_UPDATE_COMMANDS=false)
 ```

 ***